 Other Apologists of the second century included Athenagoras, Theophilus of Antioch, Tatian the Assyrian, Quadratus of Athens, Aristides of Athens, Melitus of Sardis and Hegesippus the Nazarene.
 Later, both Tertullian and Origen, who belong to a later Christian era (see chapter III), also produced apologetic works.
 Unlike other Christian apologists, rather than finding common ground with the popular philosophy of the day, Tertullian saw the truth of the Christian faith as something diametrically opposed to the wisdom of the world.
 He asked, "What has Jerusalem got to do with Athens?"
 Of the Christian faith, he wrote, "It is true because it is absurd."

-By the mid-100s, the Christian faith had spread to places such as Carthage, North Africa (180?), Lyon in what is now France (140?), and Pityus on the Black Sea (a place of refuge from persecutions).
+By the mid- to late 100s, the Christian faith had spread to places such as Carthage, North Africa (180?), Lyon in what is now France (140?), and Pityus on the Black Sea (a place of refuge from persecutions).

-By the mid-100s, the Christian faith had spread to places such as Carthage, North Africa (180?), Lyon in what is now France (140?), and Pityus on the Black Sea (a place of refuge from persecutions).
+By the mid- to late 100s, the Christian faith had spread to places such as Carthage, North Africa (180?), Lyon in what is now France (140?), and Pityus on the Black Sea (a place of refuge from persecutions).

 Comments